graphistry/graphistry-cli/docs/bridge.md

 # Graphistry Data Bridge for Proxying

 Graphistry supports bridged connectors, which eases tasks like crossing from a cloud server to on-prem databases.
-It is designed to work with enterprise firewall policies such as HTTP-only and outgoing-only.
-Instead of Graphistry directly making requests against API servers, Graphistry sends the requests to the data bridge server, which then proxies the query and sends the results back.
+It is designed to work with enterprise firewall policies: it runs as an out-going connection over HTTP/HTTPS.
+Instead of Graphistry directly making requests against your API servers, Graphistry sends the requests to the data bridge server, which then proxies the query and sends the results back.
 Graphistry can run a mixture of direct and bridged connectors.

 ## Prerequisites